scottish-government-design-system/designsystem.gov.scot/components/back-to-top/index.md

 We designed the back to top component to be accessible to all types of users.
 It uses the interactive states and focus states described on our [accessibility page](/accessibility/) and our [focus states page](/styles/states/).
 The back to top link is focusable and users can trigger it with the enter key.
 It will redirect users back to the top within the same page.
-VoiceOver's rotator will collect it in the ‘Links’ window.

 ## Live Examples
 * [Becoming a child’s guardian](https://www.mygov.scot/child-guardian/) page on mygov.scot